MESAHub/mesa-website/09-best-practices.markdown

 Nuclear reaction rates are from JINA REACLIB \citep{Cyburt2010} plus additional tabulated weak reaction rates \citet{Fuller1985, Oda1994, Langanke2000}.
+Screening is, for MESA versions before 11701, depends on the prescriptions of
-Screening is included via the prescription of \citet{Chugunov2007}.
+\citet{Salpeter1954,Dewitt1973,Alastuey1978,Itoh1979}.
+For MESA versions after 11701, screening is included via the prescription of \citet{Chugunov2007}.
 Thermal neutrino loss rates are from \citet{Itoh1996}.
 {% endhighlight %}

-Note that this only summarizes the "default" capabilities.
-If you are making use of other microphysics options, or employing prescriptions such as wind mass loss rates, please consult the documentation for appropriate references.
+Note that this only summarizes the "default" capabilities, of the currently released version of MESA.
+If you are making use of other microphysics options, employing prescriptions such as wind mass loss rates, or using older versions of MESA, please consult the documentation for appropriate references.